 Comparison between first residence permits issued to Indians and total number of issues in EU in 2009 and 2010

 Source: Population Database – Eurostat

 While 5,615 permits issued by the UK for Indians were for highly skilled workers, Italy issued 3,479 permits for Indian seasonal workers.
 These highly skilled migrants and seasonal workers become permanent residents of the host countries as the long term socio-economic benefits lure them.

 The increasing trend of brain drain of the skilled workers finally persuaded the government to take action.
 After witnessing a huge brain drain of doctors (among the 3,000 medical students went abroad in last three years, none returned), the health ministry has suspended issuing “no obligation to return certificates” to the medical students going abroad for higher studies.

-Further, this year onwards, the medical students going to the US for higher studies will have to sign a bond with the government, promising to return to India after completing his / her studies.
+Further, from 2015 onwards, the medical students going to the US for higher studies will have to sign a bond with the government, promising to return to India after completing his / her studies.
 If the student doesn’t fulfil the bond obligation, the ministry can write to the US and the permission for the student to practice in the country will be denied.